conjurernix/conjurernix.github.io/posts/convex-overview.md

    governance.
 This adaptability facilitates the evolution of governance protocols in real time, a significant improvement over the static nature of contracts in EVM-based chains, where updates are cumbersome and time-consuming.

-2. **Real-Time Multiplayer Gaming**: Convex is ideal for creating blockchain-based multiplayer games.
+2. **Real-Time Multiplayer Gaming**: Convex is ideal for creating decentralised multiplayer games.
 Unlike traditional blockchains, Convex can efficiently process and update complex game states on-chain, offering a seamless gaming experience.
 This is exemplified by a Minecraft-like voxel game, where entire game worlds are managed on-chain, demonstrating a level of interactivity and real-time updates not feasible on EVM-based chains.